xplrz/gnoland-workshop/00-hello-realm/README.md

 In this challenge, you must write the Render function of the Solve realm to make the unit test in `solve_test.gno` succeed!

+Use `gnodev test r/solve --verbose` to run the tests.

 Do not modify the tests.